kubernetes-sigs/custom-metrics-apiserver/docs/getting-started.md

 # Getting started with developing your own Custom Metrics API Server

+_Note: This tutorial is undergoing changes in this library's transition to using Go modules.
+Use at your own risk while fixes are underway!_

 This will walk through writing a very basic custom metrics API server using this library.
 The implementation will be static.
 With a real adapter, you'd generally be reading from some external metrics system instead.